computersarecool/dsa_opengl_examples/README.md

 This renders a cube to an FBO then uses a compute shader to invert that image

 #### framebuffers
-This renders to a texture using and FBO
+This renders to a texture using an FBO

 #### geometry_shader
 This is a pass through geometry shader